-The Test Center also provides some university placement exams, selected PearsonVue exams, and residual ACT testing on selected dates.
+The Test Center also provides some university placement exams, selected PearsonVue exams, and select MVNU program.

 Appointments are required for all exams and testing.
 For more information, please contact Mindy Ziegler, Test Center Coordinator, at 740-397-9000 ext.
-4230 or email testcenter@mvnu.edu to contact the Test Center.
+4230 or email testcenter@mvnu.edu.

-For more information about the Center for Student Success, contact Dr. Lee Chambers, Director of the Center for Student Success at (740) 397-9000, ext.
+For more information about the Center for Student Success, contact Dr. Lee Chambers, Director of the Center for Student Success, at (740) 397-9000, ext.
 4612.